 - If you’re in your home and conscious, try to unlock and be near your front door so responders can find you easily

 Though the internet is littered with home remedies for stopping heart attacks, listen to your doctor for advice on heart attack prevention.
 You may be at greater risk if you’re an older male, have pre-existing heart conditions, and partake in unhealthy habits like smoking.

 Experiencing a medical emergency?
 Complete Care can help.

 If you’re still unsure of what to do when someone is having a heart attack, Complete Care is here to help.
 Our emergency care facilities are open 24/7 and provide hospital-grade care to patients within minutes, not hours, with no appointment necessary and no surprise billing.

-We have ER locations in both Texas (Austin, Corpus Christi, San Antonio, Dallas/Fort Worth, East Texas, and Lubbock) and Colorado (Colorado Springs and Pueblo).
+We have ER locations in both Texas (Austin, Corpus Christi, San Antonio, Dallas/Fort Worth, East Texas, and Lubbock) and Colorado (Colorado Springs).